 Skip to main content

 Each guard verifies a specific aspect of legal output.
-Guards are labeled DETERMINISTIC or PARTIAL / HEURISTIC to indicate the strength of the underlying check.
+Guards are labeled DETERMINISTIC, MIXED, or PARTIAL / HEURISTIC to indicate the strength of the underlying check.

-• DETERMINISTIC guards return reproducible results for supported, structured inputs.
+• DETERMINISTIC guards return reproducible, provable results for supported, structured inputs.

 • PARTIAL / HEURISTIC guards apply structural or rule-based checks.
 A passing result does not prove that the underlying legal claim is correct — only that it matched a supported pattern.

-When a claim falls outside a guard’s supported boundary, the guard should be treated as fail-closed: reject or mark the claim unverified rather than accepting it.
+When a claim falls outside a guard’s supported boundary, the guard fails closed: it rejects or marks the claim unverified rather than accepting it.

 1. DeadlineGuard